American Fortune M&A Process

 Make American Fortune your trusted consultant in a sale of business or acquisition of a business and you will experience superior expertise and exceptional results.
 Call us at (800) 248-0615 to speak with an experienced Business Sale Consultant.

-To learn more about more about Sale of Business Process (Merger and Acquisition Process) click on the following links: Alliance of Merger & Acquisition Advisers® (AM&AA); Association For Corporate Growth; Merger & Acquisition Source; International Business Brokers Association (IBBA); Mergers, Acquisitions and Business Transfers.
+To learn more about more about Mergers and Acquisitions Consultants click on the following links: Alliance of Merger & Acquisition Advisers® (AM&AA); Association For Corporate Growth; Merger & Acquisition Source; International Business Brokers Association (IBBA); Mergers, Acquisitions and Business Transfers.

 We have assisted clients in the business sale of businesses in most areas of the USA